Last Updated on January 6th, 2020

 Q. Can you have both acne and yeast infections?

-A. Yes, but you will have them on different locations of your body.
+A. Yes, these can coexist, but you will likely have them in different locations of your body.

 Q. Are there any acne medications that make yeast infections worse?

 A. Yes.
 Tetracycline for acne will actually make yeast infections worse.

 Q. Are there any home remedies for yeast infections of the skin?

 A. Microdermabrasion and exfoliation with beta-hydroxy acid (salicylic acid) will open up pores that are clogged with yeast.
 If you use a microdermabrasion cloth, it is especially important to sterilize it between uses so you do not reinfect your skin.